Cardinal-Cryptography/common-api/README.md

 - `GET /accounts/:accountId` returns account's tokens balances.
 - `GET /accounts/:accountId/tokens/:token` returns a balance of `:token` under `:accountId`

+## Configuration

+Application's settings can be controlled in three ways (from highest to lowest priority):
+1. Env variables.
+All variables have a common prefix `COMMON_API_`.
+To list all currently set envs run `make show-envs` in the root directory.
+2. Configuration file.
+We use [node-config](https://github.com/node-config/node-config) for managing the configuration.
+There's a strict order of loading files so consult the [wiki](https://github.com/node-config/node-config/wiki/Configuration-Files#file-load-order) to understand it.
+Currently, `/config` directory contains a single `local.json` file which is quite low on the precedence list.
+3. Defaults.

 ## Demo mode

 So called DEMO mode is available.
 If enabled, Common API will not subscribe to updates from the GraphQL database but send a mocked pool reserves data every second, down to the client.